lars-t-hansen/flatjs/SPEC.md

 Every field name must be unique within the struct.

-Within the bodies of @get, @set, and @copy, 'this' has an undetermined binding (for now) and should not be referenced.
+Within the bodies of @get and @set, 'this' has an undetermined binding (for now) and should not be referenced.

 NOTE: The meaning of 'this' will be nailed down and will either be the